ChaitanyaMehta1997/MongoDB_vs_PostgreSQL/README.md

 Step 2 : Application operations

+* CreateAccount(username, password, firstName, lastName)

+  Establishes a new account for the user.
+This should fail if the username already exists.

+* SubmitOrder(username, password, listOfProductsAndQuantities)

+  First the username and password to be checked to ensure the order is authorized.
+(Note that this is not a secure way to implement such a system, but it will suffice for our purposes.)
+After authorization, you should check that the items are available.
+If  any  of the items are not available in the desired quantity, the order is not submitted.
+Otherwise, a record for the order is created and the stock levels are reduced accordingly.

+* PostReview(username, password, productID, rating, reviewText)

+  First authorizes the user (as above) and then submits a review.
+Each user should also only be able to post a single review for a given product.

+* AddProduct(name, description, price, initialStock)
+  A new product is added to the database with the given name and description and the given initial stock value.
+This operation should provide an ID for the product which can be used in future operations.

+* UpdateStockLevel(productID, itemCountToAdd)
+  Adds new inventory associated with the product.
+The given number of items should be added to the current stock level.

+* GetProductAndReviews(productID)
+  Return the product information and all the reviews for the given product including the username of the reviewing user, the rating, and the text of the review.

+* GetAverageUserRating(username)
+  Get the average rating value for a given user by adding the ratings for all products and dividing by the total number of reviews the user has provided.

 Step 3 : Compare and evaluate

     Test the performance of the application with a number of concurrent threads. ranging from 1-10.